AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform for comprehensive business management, integrating CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules.
-It features a unique WindTre glassmorphism design and robust OAuth2/OIDC security with MFA.
-The platform utilizes PostgreSQL with Row Level Security (RLS) for stringent tenant isolation and includes a Brand Interface HQ system for centralized control and cross-tenant management.
-The project aims to deliver a scalable, secure, and complete solution for diverse business needs with significant market potential by consolidating various business functionalities into a single, cohesive platform.
+W3 Suite is a multi-tenant enterprise platform designed for comprehensive business management, integrating CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules.
+It features a unique WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and PostgreSQL with Row Level Security (RLS) for tenant isolation.
+A Brand Interface HQ system provides centralized control.
+The project aims to deliver a scalable, secure, and complete solution for diverse business needs, consolidating essential business functionalities for significant market potential.

 # User Preferences